 200 calories from Cheez-itz cannot be compared to 200 calories of berries or 200 calories of an avocado.

-The reason why 35% of adults are overweight or obese is because of the low-quality foods that are prevalent in our diets!
+The reason why >35% of adults are overweight or obese and you are too, is because of the amount of low-quality foods you consume on a daily basis.

 Low-quality foods are making you fat because:

-- The macronutrient breakdown of low-quality food is skewed, making it difficult to get an appropriate amount of healthy proteins and healthy fats
+- The macronutrient breakdown of low-quality food is skewed, making it difficult to get an appropriate amount of healthy proteins, healthy carbohydrates, and healthy fats

-- They tend to be full of simple carbohydrates, an energy source that quickly turns to fat if they are not being used for energy right away
+- Low quality foods tend to be full of simple carbohydrates, an energy source that can quickly be stored as fat if they are not being used for energy in the short term

-- Low-quality foods have very little micronutrients, including the essential vitamins and minerals that are necessary for our bodies to function optimally.
+- Low-quality foods have very little micronutrients.
+As a result you are not getting any essential vitamins and minerals that are necessary for your body to function optimally.

-When you focus on simply dropping your calories, you are more than likely to become micronutrient deficient.
+When you focus on simply dropping your calories and changing nothing else, you will be eating less food overall, and more than likely to become micronutrient deficient.